Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

 A final motivation to investigate tensor networks for conformal field theories is provided by the wish to study holography (a duality between two quantum theories, one in~$d$ dimensions and one in~$d+1$ dimensions).
 The main example is provided by the AdS/CFT correspondence, a conjectural relation between quantum gravity on an AdS space with a conformal field theory on its conformal boundary~\cite{maldacena1999large}.
-It has been remarked that entanglement renormalization has a structure reminiscent of this duality~\cite{swingle2012entanglement}, as the circuit reorganizes a critical one-dimensional system to a two-dimensional structure that is a discretization of AdS space, although the precise connection to holographic theories is still being developed~\cite{PhysRevD.91.125036,Milsted:2018san}.
+It has been remarked that entanglement renormalization has a structure reminiscent of this duality~\cite{swingle2012entanglement}, as the circuit reorganizes a critical one-dimensional system to a two-dimensional structure that is a discretization of AdS space, although the precise connection to holographic theories is still being developed~\cite{bao2015consistency,milsted2018geometric}.
 Any MERA tensor network can be extended to a unitary quantum circuit by extending the isometries to unitaries with an auxiliary input, so that the MERA is recovered by applying the circuit to an appropriate product state.
 Such extensions are not unique.
 In contrast, our construction naturally yields a unitary quantum circuit that reorganizes the degrees of freedom of the Dirac theory in one higher dimension, by position and scale, cleanly separating positive and negative energy modes of the Dirac fermion.
-Thus it can be seen as a circuit realization of a holographic mapping for an actual conformal field theory, complementing tensor network toy models of holography such as proposed in~\cite{pastawski2015holographic,yang2016bidirectional,hayden2016holographic,nezami2016multipartite}.
+Thus it can be seen as a circuit realization of a holographic mapping for an actual conformal field theory, complementing tensor network toy models of holographic mappings as proposed in~\cite{pastawski2015holographic,yang2016bidirectional,hayden2016holographic,nezami2016multipartite}.
+However, since the Dirac fermion is not an example of a conformal field theory with an AdS gravity dual, this should merely be seen as an analogy, without direct application to AdS/CFT.